Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 Recent News
 ===
-+ Apr, One paper, 'Retinal Imaging Technologies in Cerebral Malaria: A Systematic Review' was accepted by **Malaria Journal (2022 IF 3.469)**.
++ Apr, One paper, 'Retinal Imaging Technologies in Cerebral Malaria: A Systematic Review' was accepted by **Malaria Journal (2022 IF: 3.469)**.
 + Feb, One paper, 'Weakly supervised segmentation with point annotations for histopathology images via contrast-based variational model' was accepted by **CVPR 2023**.
 + Feb, 2023, I was invited to be a reviewer for ICCV.
 + Feb, 2023, One paper, 'Artificial Intelligence Based Analysis of Corneal Confocal Microscopy Images for Diagnosing Peripheral Neuropathy: A Binary Classification Model' was accepted by **Journal of Clinical Medicine (JCM, 2022 IF: ~ 4.964)**